cossacklabs/themis/README.md

 #### Crypto library for storage and messaging for Swift, Obj-C, Android/Java, С++, JS, Python, Ruby, PHP, Go.
 <br>

 Themis is an open-source high-level cryptographic services library for mobile and server platforms, which provides secure data exchange and storage.
-Current stable release is [0.9.6](https://github.com/cossacklabs/themis/releases/tag/0.9.6), dated 14th of December 2017.
+The current stable release is [0.9.6](https://github.com/cossacklabs/themis/releases/tag/0.9.6), dated 14th of December 2017.

 Themis provides four important cryptographic services:

 * **[Secure Message](https://github.com/cossacklabs/themis/wiki/Secure-Message-cryptosystem)**: a simple encrypted messaging solution for the widest scope of applications.
 Exchange the keys between the parties and you're good to go.
 Two pairs of the underlying crytosystems: ECC + ECDSA / RSA + PSS + PKCS#7.
 * **[Secure Session](https://github.com/cossacklabs/themis/wiki/Secure-Session-cryptosystem)**: session-oriented, forward secrecy datagram exchange solution with better security guarantees, but more demanding infrastructure.
-Secure Session can perfectly function as socket encryption, session security or (with some additional infrastructure) as a high-level messaging primitive.
+Secure Session can perfectly function as socket encryption, session security, or (with some additional infrastructure) as a high-level messaging primitive.
 ECDH key agreement, ECC & AES encryption.
 * **[Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem)**: a multi-mode cryptographic container suitable for storing anything from encrypted files to database records and format-preserved strings.
 Secure Cell is built around AES in GCM (Token and Seal modes) and CTR (Context imprint mode).
 * **[Secure Comparator](https://github.com/cossacklabs/themis/wiki/Secure-Comparator-cryptosystem)**: a Zero-Knowledge based cryptographic protocol for authentication and comparing secrets.